 The National Telecommunications and Information Administration (NTIA) is an executive agency of the federal government within the US Department of Commerce.
-The NTIA has primary responsibility for regulating all use of the RF spectrum by federal government users, and works with the FCC to coordinate spectrum use between federal and non-federal users.
+The NTIA has primary responsibility for regulating all use of the radiofrequency spectrum by federal government users, and works with the FCC to coordinate spectrum use between federal and

-John P Janka and Matthew T Murchison are partners and Michael H Herman is a law clerk awaiting bar admission at Latham & Watkins LLP.
+Matthew T Murchison is a partner, Elizabeth R Park is counsel and Michael H Herman is an associate at Latham & Watkins LLP.